 How the drainage system works

 The gutter system is usually made of special plastic pipes.
 They surround the building from the outside, or – in the case of an internal sewer – pass under the house.
 They are surrounded by permeable material, usually fine gravel.
 The pipes have perforations that allow them to absorb water that has accumulated on the foundation.
 The slope with which they are laid makes it easier to drain water into the sedimentation tanks.
 From there it can be unloaded to several locations.
-Drain the collected water can be in the rain or combined sewer.
+Drainage of the collected water can be done in the rain or combined sewer.

-Another way is to drain the water into the ground 20-30 m from the building.
+Another way is to drain the water into the ground 20 to 30 metres from the building.
 This is possible when we have a large plot located on permeable land.
 The most common solution is to drain the water into so-called absorbent wells filled with permeable material such as gravel or other aggregate.
-Besides the typical pipe drainage, also known as interior french drain.
+Besides the typical pipe drainage, also known as an interior French drain(watch French Drain).
 It does not use pipes.
 Only the permeable bedding under the house allows the water to drain away.
 With the correct formation of the waterfall, the water has time to reach a permeable layer far from the building and drain into the ground.

 Interior basement walls

 There are guidelines for basement walls that are in contact with the ground.
-Insulation is already provided with a layer of foam plastic 3-4 cm thick, but in practice thicker boards, 5-6 cm, which fit along the entire height of the underground part of the basement wall.
+Insulation is already provided with a layer of foam plastic 3-4 cm thick, but in practice there are thicker boards, 5-6 cm, which fit along the entire height of the underground part of the basement wall.
 Insulation can be dispensed with if blocks with good thermal insulation are used for use or the wall is built in the form of multi-layer walls.

 For wall insulation, it is best to use waterproof polystyrene foam or extruded polystyrene foam boards.
 These materials do not require additional protection from moisture and contact with the ground.
 Basement walls can also be insulated from the inside.
 This will be especially beneficial if there are rooms in the basement that require heating.
 Warming them from the inside will quickly heat up to the desired temperature.
 For thermal insulation, polystyrene foam plates are used, which are glued to the base.
-Framing interior basement walls of the basement is made in the form of plaster on a reinforcing mesh or from drywall, lining or panels.
+The framing of interior basement walls of the basement is made in the form of plaster on a reinforcing mesh or from drywall, lining or panels.